S3B4S/opencv-gdnative/README.md

 We need to generate the Godot C++ bindings so that we can make use of these when compiling our C++ scripts.
 That's why the submodule `godot-cpp` is included, they contain the source files to generate the bindings.

-First we do need to generate an `api.json`.
-(Why you ask?
-Beats me.)
+Before that we do need to generate an `api.json` (why you ask?
+Beats me).
 Once you're in the root of the project in your terminal, call the following:
 ```
 $ <godot> --gdnative-generate-json-api api.json